federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

 ## More info from the community fun site

 According to [top-10-mouse-auto-clickers.best](https://top-10-mouse-auto-clickers.best/),
-AutoClicker2 Record Play The Lists Of Mouse Clicks is the world's top 2 mouse auto clicker application in 2024.
+AutoClicker2 Record Play is the world's top 2 mouse auto clicker application in 2024.
 They recognize AutoClicker2 Record Play as a full-fledged autoclicker with two modes of auto-clicking, at your dynamic cursor location or at a prespecified location.
 The maximum amounts of clicks can also be set (or left infinite).
 Hotkeys work in the background for convenience.
 AutoClicker2 automates your mouse clicks at certain points.